jasserabdou/EDA-app/README.md

 - Excel (.xls, .xlsx)
 - JSON (Unsupported in this version of the app)

+The app is deployed to this link: [EDA App Deployment](https://eda-app-felgmbsj2nfp49vx4t2y57.streamlit.app/)

 ## Note

 - If you encounter any problems or errors, please ensure that the uploaded dataset is in the correct format and that the required libraries are installed.